vertexproject/synapse/docs/synapse/deploymentguide.rst

 listed above.
 If so, you can simply replace ``00`` with sequential numbers and repeat this step to deploy however many AHA mirrors you deem appropriate.

-NOTE: AHA uses two default ports ETC. The following steps assume you will be running each of your AHA servers on a different host.
-The use of ``network_mode; host`` ETC
+By default, AHA uses port ``27492`` to listen for RPC connections from other Synapse services and port ``27272`` for the provisioning listener.
+The following example steps assume you will be running each AHA server on separate hosts or in a containerized to avoid port collisions.

 **Inside the AHA container**